alphagov/paas-developer-docs/docs/deploying_apps/deploying_node_js.md

 This section covers how to deploy a basic Node.js application to Government PaaS.
-See the Cloud Foundry [Tips for Node.js Applications](http://docs.cloudfoundry.org/buildpacks/node/node-tips.html) for more details.
+See the Cloud Foundry [Tips for Node.js Applications](http://docs.cloudfoundry.org/buildpacks/node/node-tips.html) [external link] for more details.

 Note that the only database service currently supported by PaaS is PostgreSQL.
 If your Node.js app requires a database, it must be able to work with PostgreSQL.